PMIndiaSum: Multilingual and Cross-lingual Headline Summarization for Languages in India: Limitations

 \section{Limitations}

-Our articles are scraped from a governmental website, leading to a domain bias towards political news, and a style bias towards headline-like summaries.
+Our data sources are scraped from a government website, leading to a domain bias towards political news, and a style bias towards headline-like summaries.
 Also, we selected the articles available in all languages to be validation and testing instances, to prevent information leakage.
 While we believe this to be a sensible decision, those articles might carry a distributional drift, such as being more important for all readers or easier to translate.